Punjab Chief Minister Bhagwant Mann To Expand Cabinet On Monday

-Punjab Chief Minister Bhagwant Mann will expand his cabinet on July 4 as five MLAs are expected to be inducted as ministers, said party sources on Sunday.
+Punjab Chief Minister Bhagwant Mann will expand his cabinet on July 4 and five MLAs are expected to be inducted as ministers, party sources said on Sunday.

-The swearing-in ceremony will take place at Punjab Raj Bhawan at 5 pm on Monday, said an official here.
+The oath-taking ceremony will take place at Punjab Raj Bhawan at 5 pm on Monday, an official said here.

+Punjab Governor Banwarilal Purohit will administer the oath of office and secrecy to the inductees.

 It will be the first cabinet expansion of the Bhagwant Mann-led government more than three months after the Aam Aadmi Party stormed to power in Punjab.